smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"~/.chainlink"`

 This is the directory where the `log.jsonl` file resides. `log.jsonl` is the log as written by the Chainlink node, depending on the `LOG_LEVEL` specified by the environment variable's value.

+## RPID

+- Default: _none_

+Both `RPID` and `RPOrigin` must be set to enabled security key MFA for logging in to the Operator UI.
+The RPID value should be the FQDN of where the Operator UI is served.
+When serving locally, the value should be `localhost`.

+## RPOrigin

+- Default: _none_

+Both `RPID` and `RPOrigin` must be set to enabled security key MFA for logging in to the Operator UI.
+The RPOrigin value should be the origin URL where WebAuthn requests initiate, including scheme and port.
+When serving locally, the value should be `http://localhost:6688/`

 ## SECURE_COOKIES